ybicke/Machine-Learning-Project-for-ETH-AI-Center/README.md

 ### Without VSCode

 1. Run `conda activate ml_project` to activate the Anaconda environment.
-1. Run `pre-commit install` to install pre-commit hooks (they will run some checks before each commit to the repo).
 1. It's recommended to set up the extensions in your IDE equivalent to those listed above in the VSCode setup section for a more convenient development.

 ## Managing dependencies